goodtrailer/win-pipe/README.md

 # win-pipe
 Single-file C++ library for Windows named pipes.

 Uses Windows's named pipes for inter-process communication.
+Senders send data through messages.
+Receivers automatically and asynchronously read messages and pass the data to a callback function.

 ## Features
 ### Supported
 * Sending/receiving data
 * Reuse of pipes
-    * i.e. if a sender is closed, another sender can use the same pipe/receiver.
+    * If a sender is closed, another sender can use the same pipe/receiver.
 A new name does not have to be used.
+	* The above also applies to receivers
 * STL container support (std::unordered_map, etc.)
 	* Default constructor
 	* Move constructor